Stravaig-Projects/Stravaig.Extensions.Logging.Diagnostics/README.md

 ## Why test logs?

 This was originally developed to test that background services were emitting logs in certain scenarios.
 Since the logs are the one of the primary views of how a background service is working it is essentially a first class output of the service.
-The user interface of the service, if you prefer, where the user is the developer or support technical attempting a diagnose an issue.
+The user interface of the service, if you prefer, where the user is the developer or support technician attempting a diagnose an issue.

 It can also be useful to test that structured logs emit the correct values so that values used when querying a logging sinks (such as ElasticSearch or New Relic) are available and correct.